-We partnered with our friends at SHYFTco to present a day-long Diversity Lab, focusing on creating tangible diversity solutions to immediately implement following the conclusion of the workshop.
-We invited local tech companies to join the workshop with the goal of “hacking” diversity to establish a more inclusive industry, right here in our Boulder community.
+Despite ongoing discourse around diversity in the tech industry, little has been done to outline pragmatic solutions.
+To address this, we partnered with SHYFTco to present a day-long Diversity Lab, inviting local tech companies to join the workshop with the goal of "hacking" diversity to establish a more inclusive industry, right here in our Boulder community.
+The Diversity Lab was modeled after Google’s week-long design sprint, but compressed into an eight-hour experimental workshop.

-- To take home at least one tactical strategy for making their business more diverse and inclusive, and
+To take home at least one tactical strategy for making their business more diverse and inclusive.

-As one participant aptly put it, “my goal is to make the tech industry look like America.”
+My goal is to make the tech industry look like America.

 From there, we deep dived into the questions we were most afraid of confronting, interviewed a panel of experts, and worked collectively to create storyboards of a brighter, more inclusive future for the tech industry.